silvafj/BBK-MSCCS-2017-19/README.md

 + Implement a `Fraction` API.
 + Work with immutable arbitrary-precision integers through the `BigInteger` class.
-+ Write a (very thorough) set of `JUnit` tests.
++ Complete a (very thorough) set of `JUnit` tests (using either version 4, or version 5 syntax).
-+ Write a small "calculator" program to do arithmetic with fractions.
++ Complete a small "calculator" program to do arithmetic with fractions.

 In each case you are provided with some skeletal code which you should complete.

 ## The `Fraction` class